clarashong/Animal-Restaurant-Simulation/README.md

 ## Installation
 This simulation was made on Greenfoot.
-In order for the game to be able to choose the solution word, users must have Greenfoot installed.
+In order to run the game, users must have Greenfoot installed.
 Greenfoot can be installed at:
 [https://www.greenfoot.org/download](https://www.greenfoot.org/download)
 \